juke32/PyPrintFileTransfer/README.md

 - `sent/`: Stores files after they've been sent
 - `received/`: Stores incoming files from other computers

+## Autostart
+ Windows exe version:
+ - start the host or client in whatever configuration you like
+ - go to settings select all the options you want and then click save

+XP:
+- add one of the example bat files in the main directory with the python file
+- edit the bat file to match the settings you need
+- create shortcut for the bat file, move it to the startup location `C:\Documents and Settings\<YourUsername>\Start Menu\Programs\Startup`

 ## Background
 I have a virtual windows xp machine that used to be on bare metal / connected to an active directory server.
 It cannot see printers for whatever reason and has some networking issues.
 This is my attempt to get around the file transfer issue.